#1 Colorbond® Gutter & Roofing Experts on the Gold Coast — Get A Quote Today!

 Determining When It’s Time for an Upgrade

-While regular maintenance extends the lifespan of downpipe drainage connections, signs indicate when it may be time for an upgrade.
-Chronic flooding or ponding near the foundation, even during average rainfall, shows an insufficient current system.
+While regular maintenance extends the lifespan of downpipe drainage connections, signs indicate when an upgrade may be necessary.
+Chronic flooding or ponding near the foundation, even during average rainfall, shows the own stormwater drains may no longer be effective.

-If soil erosion or plant growth appears around buried drainage lines, it suggests improper installation placement issues have developed over the years.
-Systems from 15-20 years ago may be past their design life as connection materials can deteriorate with age and use.
+If soil erosion or plant growth appears around buried drainage lines, it may signal improper placement or aged materials.
+Systems installed 15–20 years ago may no longer meet stormwater compulsory standards and could benefit from replacement with new, code-compliant, and durable options.

 Match Your Downpipe Drainage Connection for Optimal Runoff